Note: United is removing award charts and introducing dynamic award pricing for travel on United from 15 November 2019.

 - Flights to most destinations (including Japan and Europe) are cheaper if you depart from the Pacific Islands – even if your flight routes via Australia!
 This includes departures from Tahiti, Fiji, Cook Islands, Samoa and Tonga.

 - Australia to the USA is reasonable value, especially to the east coast which costs the same as travelling to the west coast.
-But award availability (especially on direct flights between Australia and North America) is very limited.
+But award availability (especially on direct flights between Australia and North America) is limited.

 If you book a round-trip award with United, you can also take advantage of the “Excursionist Perk”.
 This gives you a free one-way flight within your destination zone, effectively giving you a free stopover.